GanyuWang/FedOne-BDPL/README.md

    bash run_GPT.sh
    ```

-   Make sure to obtain your [OpenAI API Key](https://openai.com/api/) and add it to a `.env` file in your project directory.
+   Make sure to obtain your [OpenAI API Project Key](https://openai.com/api/) and add it to a `.env` file in your project directory.
 The content of `.env` file should look like this:

    ```plaintext
    OPENAI_API_KEY=sk-proj-xxxxxxxxxxxxxxxxxxxxxx_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx